joseconti/woo-redsys-gateway-light/readme.txt

 * Tokenization
 * Pay with 1 click
 * Pay with 1 click without leaving the website
+* Pay with 1 click from product page.
 * Bulk Charge orders from the Orders List (With Tokens).
 * Direct Debit
 * Private Products